OneYellowLemon/MyActivityPlanner/README.md

 com.myactivityplanner.enterprise.dao:
 - IActivityDAO: Interface for persisting activities; to be implemented by ActivityDAO
 - IUserDAO: Interface for persisting users; to be implemented by UserDAO
+- IUserActivityDAO: Interface for persisting user to activity mappings; to be implemented by UserActivityDAO
 ```

 #### Methods: